 How to get to Gros Morne National Park

-The majority of travellers vising Newfoundland and Labrador will land in the capital city of St. John's.
+The majority of travellers vising Newfoundland will land in the capital city of St. John's.
 There are few international flights here to YYT however, so you'll likely have to transfer from Toronto, Montreal or Halifax.
-Getting to Gros Morne by car will take 6.5 hours.
+Getting to Gros Morne by car will take 6.5 hours from YYT.
 Most travellers want to visit the beautiful capital city during their visit, including the many impressive trails on the east coast.

-As an alternative, you can also fly into Deer Lake (YDF), the closest airport to Gros Morne.
+You can also fly into Deer Lake (YDF), the closest airport to Gros Morne.
 There are flights available from St. John's, Toronto, Montreal and Halifax.
-This is the largest town (5000 pop.) before the drive to the national park, which will take under a half hour.
+This is the largest town (5000 pop.) before the drive to the national park, which will about half hour.
+Alternatively, it would take 3.5 hours from YQX and 3 hours from Channel-Port aux Basques from Nova Scotia.

 Where to stay in Gros Morne National Park